whookie/sqs-demo/doc/01-introduction.md

 | CFO           | The running system should produce little cost             |
 | User          | The system should be well documented and easy to use      |
 | Me            | The system should give me a good grade                    |

-## Final Considerations
- - This project is purely for educational purposes and should not be used as an actual webservice.
- - As developer for embedded systems, my knowledge in Java-based web web applications is severely limited.